lauranesuard/lauranesuard/README.md

 ## Hi there, I'm Laurane ! 🌟

 🎓 I'm currently studying at EPFL. <br>
-🧪 I'm completing my bachleor degree in chemistry. <br>
+🧪 I'm completing my bachelor degree in chemistry. <br>
 ⚡ If you want to reach me, I'm contactable at laurane.suard@epfl.ch . <br>

 <!--